Kwid, Innova among several cars damaged after sidewall collapses in Delhi

 Kwid, Innova among several cars damaged after sidewall collapses in Delhi1 min read .
-Updated: 19 Aug 2020, 07:27 PM IST
+19 Aug 2020

 - Several vehicles - from Dzire to Hector and more - were heavily damaged in Delhi's Saket area after a wall came crashing down.